ngPigeon/pigeon-chart/README.md

 # pigeon-chart
-A dynamic tool to display mysql results in chart form in complement to Highcharts framework
+A dynamic tool to display mysql results in chart form in complement to Highcharts framework.

 # Basic Setup
 1. Copy this tool into your project root directory then inject our module name *data-ng-app="pigeon-chart"* under HTML tag.